chrisw10/Terrastructor/README.md

 Terrastructor
 =============

-A new kind of terrain generating bot for ActiveWorlds
+A new kind of terrain generating bot for ActiveWorlds.